Post Summary Corrections

 On June 24, 2011 CBP published a Federal Register Notice that announced the creation of Post Summary Correction (PSC) test (76 FR 37136).
-This notice stated that effective September 22, 2011, PEA processing will no longer be accepted for ACE entry summaries.
-Submission of a PSC became the sole method for trade to electronically correct entry summaries prior to liquidation.
+This notice stated that effective September 22, 2011, Post Entry Amendment (PEA) processing will no longer be accepted for ACE entry summaries.
+Submission of a PSC is the sole method for trade to electronically correct entry summaries prior to liquidation.

 PSC operates under the 19 CFR 101.9(b), ACE prototypes.